koba-yu/RedOCR/readme.md

 # tessered - tesseract-ocr Red binding
 [tesseract-ocr](https://github.com/tesseract-ocr/tesseract) for [Red programming language](https://github.com/red/red)

-So far, this program is a personal studying and would have many changes in the near future.
+So far, this program is a personal studying and might have many changes frequently.
 But any advices or suggestions are welcomed.

-To execute the sample code, install tesseract, following this introduction. https://github.com/tesseract-ocr/tesseract
+To execute the sample code, install tesseract, by following the instruction below. https://github.com/tesseract-ocr/tesseract

 You need to compile to execute the sample code.
 Put the compiled files to tesseract dll folder.
-Also you have to specify the "tessdata" folder, the language training data folder , in the code.
+Also you have to specify the "tessdata" folder (the language training data folder) in the code.
-See the code excample comments.
+See comments in the code sample.

 ## Files
 tesseract-api.red